nadirB/atom-antescofo-light-syntax/README.md

 Antescofo : http://repmus.ircam.fr/antescofo

-This theme works with the `atom-antescofo` package found in the `Setting's Install Tab` developped mainly by :
+This theme works with the `atom-antescofo` package found in the `Setting's Install Tab` developped mainly with :